L4 / IC3 · 3–5 years

 5 rounds3–5 weeks9 sample questions$145–175k base

-Data Engineer interviews lean SQL-heavy and system-design-heavy, with less product-sense framing than DS and less algorithmic coding than SWE.
+If you're heading into a Data Engineer loop, expect it SQL-heavy and system-design-heavy, less product-sense framing than DS and less algorithmic coding than SWE.
 The loops centre on three things: deep SQL fluency, pipeline / warehouse design, and understanding the modern data stack (Spark, dbt, Snowflake / BigQuery / Databricks, Airflow / Dagster).

 A typical L4 DE loop is: recruiter screen, an SQL deep-dive (60 minutes of joins, window functions, optimisation), a Python coding round usually involving data manipulation, a pipeline / warehouse system design, and behavioural.
 Some companies merge SQL and Python into a single technical screen.
 Startup loops compress to 3–4 rounds; FAANG and major-tech run 5–6.